Loktra/software-engineer/reverse_hash.md

 ```

 For example, if we were trying to find the 7 letter string where `hash(the_string)` was `680131659347`, the answer would be "leepadg".

-To apply, please email akhil@loktra.com with your solution as the first word in the subject line.
-Include link of your code on Github, and also send us a current resume in HTML, Plain Text, or PDF format.
-In the body of the email please explain why you would be a good fit for this job.